What is Rescue A Golden of Arizona?

 Your spayed female pet won't go into heat.
 Your male dog will be less likely to roam away from home.
 An intact male will do just about anything to find a mate, including finding creative ways to escape from the house.
 Once he's free to roam, he risks injury in traffic and fights with other male animals.
 Your neutered male may be better behaved.
 Unneutered dogs are more likely to mark their territory by spraying strong-smelling urine all over the house.
 After neutering, your dog might be less likely to mount other dogs, people, and inanimate objects.
 You can sometimes avoid some aggression problems with early neutering.

 Are rescued dogs housebroken?

-Most rescued Goldens are housebroken.
-However, sometimes a dog has been kept outside for an extensive period.
+Many rescued Goldens are housebroken.
+However, sometimes a puppy or a dog kept outside for an extended period will not be housebroken.
 In such cases, some housetraining will probably be necessary.
-It is rare that puppies will be housebroken before they are 6 months old.
 Even a dog that has been housetrained may have "accidents" when placed in the unfamiliar environment of a new home.
 International dogs are rarely housebroken, but they learn quickly.

-Why does it cost so much to adopt a dog that someone else doesn't want?
+Why does it cost so much to adopt a dog?

 Can I get a puppy through RAGofAZ?

-Although puppies under 6 months of age are not often surrendered to Rescue, each year we do take in several puppies, and we have even taken in pregnant females that have later produced puppies.
-We make such puppies available for adoption after they are 8 weeks old.
+Although puppies under six months of age are rare, each year, we do take in several puppies, and we have even taken in pregnant females.
+Their puppies are available for adoption after they are eight weeks old.